vatpac-technology/sops/docs/terminal/Sydney TCU/coordination.md

 #### Arrivals

-YSBK arrivals shall be coordinated to BK TWR from SY TCU prior to 10 minutes from entering the BK CTR.
+YSBK arrivals shall be coordinated to BK TWR from SY TCU prior to transfer of jurisdiction.

 !!! tip
     Ensure the aircraft's FDR is up-to-date in order to give BK TWR maximum situational awareness of the traffic picture. (eg. if the aircraft is doing the RNP approach, ensure the FDR has been rerouted via the appropriate points)